nlitsme/idbutil/IDB-FORMAT.md

 At the start of the `idb` or `i64` file there is a list of fileoffsets pointing to these sections.
 Sections can optionally be stored compressed.
-When a database is opened by IDA the sections are extracted from the main data file and stored in seperate files.
+When a database is opened by IDA the sections are extracted from the main data file and stored in separate files.
 When you only need to read from the database, and don't want to change anything, the splitting into `id0`, `id1`, `nam` and `til` files is not nescesary, IDApro does this anyway, since it expect the user to make changes to the database.
-Very old IDApro versions ( v1.6 and v2.0 ) store the sections seperately, such that there could only be one database per directory.
+Very old IDApro versions ( v1.6 and v2.0 ) store the sections separately, such that there could only be one database per directory.

 | index | extension | contents                   |